compiler-research/compiler-research.github.io/_posts/2024-05-30-enable-cuda-compilation-cppyy-numba-generated-ir.md

 ### Introduction to Cppyy and the problem statement

 Cppyy is an automatic python-C++ runtime binding generator that helps to call C++ code from Python and vice-versa.
-This enables interoperability between different language ecosystems, avoids the cross-language overhead, and promotes heterogeneous computing.
+This enables interoperability between two different language ecosystems, avoids the cross-language overhead, and promotes heterogeneous computing.
 The initial support for Numba, a Python JIT Compiler has been added which compiles looped code containing C++ objects/methods/functions defined via Cppyy into fast machine code.
 This proposed project seeks to leverage Cppyy's integration with Numba, a high-performance Python compiler, to enable the compilation of CUDA C++ code defined via Cppyy into efficient machine code.

 ### Importance of this project

 As we know, heterogeneous computing is the future.
-The scientific community is heavily relying on GPGPU(General-Purpose Graphics Processing Unit)computations, that incorporate CPUs as well as GPUs for running workloads based on their requirements.
+The scientific community heavily rely on GPGPU(General-Purpose Graphics Processing Unit)computations, that incorporate CPUs as well as GPUs for running workloads based on their requirements.
 This architecture of GPGPUs generates a need for scientists to understand the low-level graphics APIs like CUDA(Compute Unified Device Architecture) which comes with a whole new learning curve, instead, we can use Python language which is more familiar to the scientific ecosystem.
 Cppyy can help provide efficient Python-CUDA C++ bindings during runtime.
-This enables scientists to leverage GPU acceleration in a much more user-friendly language with rich ecosystems like Python without compromising on performance.
-Based on research, python can be slow as compared to other performant systems programming languages like C++ so we will use Numba, a high-performance Python JIT compiler that will produce fast machine code out of our Python code.
+This enables scientists to leverage GPU acceleration in a much more user-friendly language, Python, with a rich ecosystem without compromising on performance.
+Based on research, Python can be slow as compared to other performant systems programming languages like C++ so we will use Numba, a high-performance Python JIT compiler that will produce fast machine code out of Python code.

 ### Implementation Approach and Plans